omar-polo/dotsnew/README.md

 > I can't understand something presented to me that's very complex.

 but it wouldn't be completely true.
-I understand and use complex stuff, but some I just don't want to put the effort in.
+I understand and use complex stuff, but for some I just don't want to put the effort in.  org-mode falls into this category.

 This is me reinventing a lightweight literate-programming style (mostly in AWK) and use it to manage my dotfiles, as well as for exporting them